Shreyas911/sicopolis/docs/sphinx/source/AD/AD.rst

 Introduction and features
 =========================

 Previously, OpenAD have been used to get the adjoint of the SICOPOLIS code (Logan et al. :cite:`logan_etal_2020`).
-The current implementation with Tapenade, SICOPOLIS-AD v2 (Gaikwad et al. :cite:`gaikwad_etal_2023`), has the following advantages over the previous implementation:
+The current implementation with Tapenade, SICOPOLIS-AD v2 (Gaikwad et al. :cite:`gaikwad_etal_2023`), has the following advantages over the previous implementation\:

 1. It is up-to-date with the latest SICOPOLIS code